Rates

 Fixed Charges

 To provide water and sewer services, there is a portion of the costs that are fixed charges.
 These are sometimes called the ready to serve costs.
-Essentially, there is a certain level of costs that are incurred to staff, operate and maintain our system prior to delivering any water or treating any wastewater from our customers.
+Essentially, there is a certain level of costs that are incurred to staff, operate, and maintain our system prior to delivering any water or treating any wastewater from our customers.
 There is a requirement for minimum staffing to be prepared to provide service, a certain amount of supplies such as tools, training, and equipment that are needed to be ready to serve and there are electrical and gas charges to our facilities so that they can be ready to serve our demands.
 These fixed charges are calculated as a percentage of the budget components to determine the fixed charges of operating the water and sewer system.

 Consumption Charges